Anthropologists on the Public Stage

 WHAT WILL I LEARN

-Hosted by acclaimed anthropologist Dr. Adam Gamwell, this course consists of six video modules based around areas of impact.
-Each video contains interviews with luminary anthropologists, social scientists, experts in marketing, public relations and science communications.
-Each module also has accompanying exercises, designed to be completed on your own time and to enable you to start integrating course insights into your own process.
+Hosted by acclaimed anthropologist Dr. Adam Gamwell, the course consists of six video modules based around areas of impact.
+Each video contains interviews with luminary anthropologists who have excelled in these areas.
+Interviews are interspersed with Adam offering overviews and insights on the key lessons from each luminary and broader communications.
+Each module also has accompanying exercises, designed to be completed on your own time and to enable you to start integrating course insights into practice.

 2. Connect with the Media